Meet the Macintosh!

 files with new ones being installed.

-depends entirely on how the install program was written, and there's no
+depends entirely on how installer was written, and there's no

 way to know what it's doing unless installer was designed to notify you.